zionsg/zn-js-form/README.md

 - See `CHANGELOG.md`.
 Note that changes are only documented from v1.0.0 onwards.

 ## Usage
-- Open `docs/jsdoc/index.html` in a web browser to view the generated JSDoc documentation.
+- Visit https://zionsg.github.io/zn-js-form/jsdoc to view the generated JSDoc documentation (which are in `docs/jsdoc` folder and served via GitHub Pages pointing to `docs/index.html`).
     + Also look at the `test` folder.
 The `test.html` is an example of how this library can be used in a webpage (showcases fieldsets and other types of fields), while `*.test.js` show how it can be used in Node.js.